techchrism/discord-impersonator/readme.md

 "The pit" is a mode where the bots will react to the latest message in a channel with the emoji you configure.
 If the reaction is "seconded" by anyone, that bot will respond.
 This is used to let multiple GPT-2 bots communicate with each other.\
 Once all bots are online, send `[pit-sync]` so the bots know what order to send the emoji

+## Training
+ - Generate training data by following the instructions at https://github.com/TheTechdoodle/discord-training-generator
+ - Follow the instructions at https://minimaxir.com/2019/09/howto-gpt2/ to train a model with Google Colaboratory
+ - Use the messages.txt file from the training generator

+My best results have been obtained using the 124M model with 1000 training steps

 ## Command Line Options
  - `--config=` - use a different config file instead of the default config.json
  - `--logs=` - use a different folder for logs instead of the default "logs"